-It’s good to know where your employees are located within the company.
-If you’re using a third-party survey tool, you will want to start the survey with a set of demographic questions.
-These can be questions about location, job level, department or any other factors relevant to your company.
-Keep the demographic questions short and easy to answer.
+It’s good to know where your employees are located.
+Demographic questions can be questions about location, job level, department or any other factors relevant to your company.
+Keep these questions short and easy to answer.

 If you’re using ThoughtFarmer FormFlow, user profile information is automatically collected as part of the survey questions.

 Should your survey be anonymous?
 In some organizations, some users may prefer to provide anonymous feedback.
 However, this misses out on opportunities to follow up with users if an addressable issue is raised.
 Regardless of which option you choose, you should make it clear to employees whether or not the information they provide will be personally identifiable and what you will be doing with it.